zyxtarmo/simple-whois/README.md

     iptables -A OUTPUT -t nat -p tcp --dport 43 -j REDIRECT --to-port 1043
 ```

-Simple way to prevent DoS attacks on the simple-whois service would be to use iptables to throttle down fequent requests:
+Simple way to prevent DoS attacks on the simple-whois service would be to use iptables to throttle down frequent requests:
 ```
     iptables -A INPUT -p tcp --dport 43 -m state --state NEW -m limit --limit 50/minute --limit-burst 200 -j ACCEPT
 ```